January 24th, 2011

 To reiterate, there was a heavy emphasis to create a highly professional re-brand of the site, while allowing visitors to dive into loads of data without clutter or confusion.
 In short, theming a custom site like gmc always has obstacles that require creative problem-solving.
 Here are some we wanted to highlight:

 Gradients and Rounded Corners: The detailed design elements required many types of nested content areas with rounded corners and background gradients.
 However, the design had to appear consistent regardless of browser type and Internet Explorer (IE) does not recognize the border radius style in CSS.
 In order to theme the nested rounded corners in a way that would appear consistent in IE, background images and additional div classes were added to customize the node output.

-Drupal's Views Pager: The design required particular classes needed for custom theming that were not available from the pager's output from Drupal core.
+Drupal's Views Pager: The design required particular classes needed for custom theming that was not available from the pager's output from Drupal core.
 A theme override function was created and added to template.php that reformats Drupal's pager output to add the needed classes and remove un-required elements for custom theming.

 Video Playlist: The design for the video playlist required that all items in the playlist view display horizontally.
 The video module outputs the video feed items into a table and so the items could easily be aligned by floating the table rows left.
 However IE7 does not recognize floats when applied to table rows.
 In order to accommodate the CSS limitation with IE7, an alternate display was agreed upon with the client to save time in which a horizontal v. vertical alignment is used for IE7 only.